-The Civic Music box office is located inside the rear entrance of the museum (pictured below), in the lobby under the escalator, near the auditorium doors.
+The Civic Music box office is located inside the rear entrance of the museum, in the lobby.
 The box office opens at 6:30pm; the auditorium doors usually open for general admission seating at 7:00; and the concert starts at 7:30.

 For Your Comfort

 We invite you to make use of the Museum’s coat rack during cooler months.
-It is located behind the glass wall between the two auditorium entrances on the ground floor (across the breezeway from the Box Office table).
+It is located behind the glass wall between the two auditorium entrances on the ground floor.

 Restrooms for guests at Civic Music performances are located near the ground floor entrance to the right of the auditorium.

 There are no assigned seats at Civic Music, although there is a section in the center of the auditorium reserved for our Patrons who have purchased preferred seating.
-For more information about becoming a Patron and purchasing preferred seating, please contact us via email or call 1-800-531-3679.
+For more information about becoming a Patron and purchasing preferred seating, please email us or leave a message at 1.800.531.3679.

 Outside the Patron seating area, we invite guests to sit wherever they’d like.
-Please be mindful of others as you pick seats, and try not to leave a lot of single empty seats between groups in a row.
+Please be mindful of others as you pick seats, and try not to leave single empty seats between groups in a row.

 During the Performance